-Before he joined Rowleys, our managing partner Robert wrote the audit manual still used by every pension fund auditor today.
+Before he joined Rowleys, our managing partner Robert wrote the audit manual still used by many pension fund auditors today.

-He’s used his unique insight to develop a team that offers a level of pension expertise larger firms would be hard pressed to match.
-As a result we now audit a long list of pension schemes that ranges from two-member schemes to defined benefit schemes that look after thousands of members and have assets of a few million to over £160m.
+He’s used his unique insight to develop a specialist team that offers a level of pension expertise to match that of national or even international accountancy firms.
+This team is headed up by Matt Hutchinson.
+As a result we now audit a substantial list of defined benefit pension schemes that look after thousands of members and have assets from a few million to over £160m.

 Our approach is simple.